 Thoughts on Writing & Reading

 ...
 The writing that most move me is that which invites me into a world I scarcely know and makes that world vibrant and comprehensible.

 ...
 The best piece of advice I can offer is this: Write what you don't know.
 The wayfaring imagination is the most satisfying of all to both writer and reader.

 ...
-The second most useless piece of advice given young writers is this: "Show, don't tell."
-Since when has the told portions of a story--the background or history or even flashbacks-- become inessential?
+The second most useless piece of advice given to young writers is this: "Show, don't tell."
+Since when have the told portions of a story--the background or history or even flashbacks-- become inessential?
 The key is to balance telling--enlivened with vivid, sensual detail--with dramatized scenes.

 ...
 One size does not fit all.
 The young writer should be suspicious of advice telling her she must write first thing in the morning, keep a journal, or always write in the same place, etc., etc. It may take two years to establish your own rhythm of work, but at least it will be yours.